Logo BET BETTER PRO TERMINAL

 Implied probability Probability derived from the odds Baseline for how the market is pricing an outcome

-Model probability Bet Better’s estimated probability Comparison point for evaluating whether the price is high or low versus the model
+Model probability Bet Better's estimated probability Comparison point for evaluating whether the price is high or low

 Bet Better publishes live tables and structured data for search engines and answer engines.
 Odds and probabilities are shown side by side to keep the page transparent and easy to verify.
-This page also includes schema markup (WebPage, WebSite, FAQPage and game schemas) to help crawlers interpret the content cleanly.

 Want definitions, examples and beginner explanations?
 Use the NBA betting guide.

-NBA odds FAQ
+NBA Odds FAQ

 What are NBA odds?